costaivo/git/README.md

 # Git : Tutorials

+## Agenda
-## What is the purpose of Source Versioning System
+1. What is the purpose of Source Versioning System

-## What is a Distributed Versionoing System
+2. What is a Distributed Versionoing System

- ## Commonly used git commands
+3. Commonly used git commands

  - clone
  - add